jade211/ARrangeIt/docs/proposal/proposal.md

 ### Outline

-> The proposed project is an AR android app that enables users to browse a catalogue of furniture, place virtual furniture items in their physical space using their phone’s camera, and save the arrangement for future reference.
+> The proposed project is an AR android app that enables users to browse a catalogue of furniture, place virtual furniture items in their physical space using their phones camera, and save the arrangement for future reference.
 The app will allow users to adjust the size and orientation of the virtual items and explore different styles and colours to suit their preferences.
 Key features will include furniture catalogue integration, room scanning, object scaling, and saving configurations.

 ### Background

 > The idea for this project came from the need for a more optimised, interactive shopping experience for home decor.
 Traditional shopping for furniture often leaves customers uncertain about how items will look or fit in their homes.
 AR technology bridges this gap by allowing users to visualise furniture in real-time, at scale and in their own spaces.
 >
 >This app is inspired by existing AR home design tools, such as the IKEA home design feature.
 Through our experience with this feature, we have found it lacks many optimisations and have identified several areas that could be improved.
 Firstly, it's limited to Apple devices, restricting access for many users.
 Secondly, the usability of the feature could be enhanced as the scaling is difficult to use.
 Introducing helper buttons could streamline the scaling process to ensure the user's scaling preference is met.
-Additionally, we noticed the colouring of the products chosen by the user do not appear the correct shade shown in the catalogue due to the app highlighting the product when placed in the room.
+Additionally, we noticed that the furniture placing feature does not account for existing objects in the space.
 Our app aims to target these optimisations and also allow users to place multiple pieces of furniture to ensure the room can be fully styled, which is not available on the IKEA app.
 >
 >We’ve also drawn inspiration from other AR tools, such as Specsavers' online feature that allows users to try on glasses virtually before purchasing.
 The combination of both of these inspirations led to the development of this idea.